sudo mv ~/Desktop/*.crt /etc/openvpn/

 Initialization Sequence Completed, we just need to verify whether this connection is actually used and I’ve found whatismyipaddress.com quite helpful here.
 Just check if IP detected there is different then IP you usually get without VPN.

 Ctrl+C so we can configure automatic startup and test it.

-Lastly you can think about firewall and disabling default interface when VPN is not active.
-This means allowing traffic only on tun0 interface (VPN) and allowing only port 1198 (it used to be 1194).
+Once computer has booted and you are satisfied with VPN configuration, you can think about firewall and disabling default interface when VPN is not active.
+This means allowing traffic only on tun0 interface (VPN) and allowing only port 1198.